 If you are have invested in Woodbridge Wealth or in any of the Woodbridge Mortgage Funds, you may be able to pursue recovery of any losses that you may suffer though securities litigation.
-Please call Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights and options.
+Please call Kons Law Firm at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights and options.

 How You Can Pursue Recovery of Your Woodbridge Mortgage Fund Investments.

 According to a recent lawsuit filed by the Securities and Exchange Commission (SEC), the SEC is currently investigating the Woodbridge Group of Companies for possible violations ongoing violations of Sections 5(a), 5(c), and 17(a) of the Securities Act, and Section 15(a) and Section 10(b) of the Exchange Act and Rule 10b-5 thereunder, by Woodbridge and other persons and entities.
 Specifically, the Commission is investigating the offer and sale of unregistered securities, the sale of securities by unregistered brokers, and the commission of fraud in connection with the offer, purchase, and sale of securities.